Geertruida Wijsmuller-Meijer: Memories of Wijsmuller

-Wijsmuller has been described and remembered as an impressive personality, a lady with a powerful voice, and someone who radiated warmth and energy.
+Wijsmuller has been described and remembered as an impressive personality, a woman with a powerful voice who radiated warmth and energy.
 She was a resolute, practical woman with a big heart for children.
 Very cheeky but never rude.
 She was able to convince people, even overwhelm them with her boldness.
 She could improvise in challenging situations and negotiate and bribe whenever necessary.
 She had a talent for networking and organising.
 It was her preference to work on her own, as she considered that safer.
 Wijsmuller never accepted money for her work.

 In the months and years following the outbreak of the war she never ceased to go wherever work needs to be done.

 In the postwar years she was also characterized as a headstrong and dominant woman, and, looking back, like an adventurer.
-In Amsterdam she was nicknamed both "tante Truus/Auntie Truus" and "stoomwals/steamroller".
+In Amsterdam, she was nicknamed both "tante Truus/Auntie Truus" and "stoomwals/steamroller".